zypox/dom-element-path/README.md

 html > body
 ```

-One of the common use cases is where you have event in some sort of event handler:
+One of the common use cases is where you have event in some sort of event handler and want to get path of element that the event was fired off:

 ```javascript
 import domElementPath from './dom-element-path';